 The fact is, the Peaky Blinders season 5 finale served up something that fans have never encountered before: that of Tommy Shelby’s (Cillian Murphy) meticulous planning falling apart, plus his most trusted relationships crumbling around him.

-Peaky Blinders season 6 release date speculation
+Peaky Blinders season 6 release dates

 Peaky Blinders season 6 production